 Welcome!
 So glad that you’ve found me.
 I’m Heidi and the creative genius behind Fig and Fork.

 This site was the result of many people asking for recipes that I posted to Facebook or Instagram.
 Rather than email every person that inquired, I decided the most obvious thing was to start a blog.
 Doesn’t everybody do that?
+I love to bake and here you’ll find recipes that are great for the beginner as well as the more seasoned baker. (pun intended) I hope you find recipes to inspire you as well as bring you comfort and good memories.

 The name came about for a couple reasons.
 First, my maternal grandfather gifted me with three fig trees over 15 years ago.
 I remember seeing fig trees in California when I was little and when we visited relatives.
 But I didn’t think they could grow in Oregon.
 I could never have dreamt they would mature into these beautiful canopies of shade and the feeling of peace and security I have when underneath them.